TrumanH/e-shopping/README.md

 ## Live demo
-Live demo to have fun with: https://jocular-dolphin-4299ed.netlify.app Since most persistence data are stored in firebase, some API may not available in mainland China.
+Live demo to have fun with: https://jocular-dolphin-4299ed.netlify.app
+Since most persistence data are stored in firebase, some API may not available in mainland China.
+You can use VPN to get around this.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).